What you do in business matters, but how you do it matters more

 07 September 2018

-The Innovation SuperNetwork has strengthened their business engagement team with two key appointments to support growth in regional businesses.
+The Innovation SuperNetwork has strengthened their business engagement team with two key new appointments to support growth in regional businesses.

 Peter Riddell has joined as Partnerships Director, whilst Graeme Miller has taken up the post of Innovation Manager to support the delivery of the GX Project, working with the Great Exhibition of the North.